alexsosn/iOS_ML/README.md

-# Future iOS
+# Future iOS - tools and resources to create really smart iOS applications.

 [![Join the chat at https://gitter.im/alexsosn/iOS_ML](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/alexsosn/iOS_ML?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Curated List of
+Curated List of resources for iOS developers in following topics:
 - Machine Learning,
 - Artificial Intelligence,
 - Natural Language Processing (NLP),
 - Computer Vision,
 - GPGPU,
 - Data Visualization
-resources for iOS developers.

-Most of the de-facto standard tools from listed above domains are written in Python/Java/R so find something appropriate for your iOS application may be a difficult task.
+Most of the de-facto standard tools from domains listed above are written in iOS-unfiendly languages (Python/Java/R/Matlab) so find something appropriate for your iOS application may be a difficult task.
-This list consists mostly of native libraries written in Objective-C, Swift and ports of C, C++, JavaScript libraries or libs which can be easily ported for iOS.
+This list consists mainly of native libraries written in Objective-C, Swift and ports of C, C++, JavaScript libraries or libs which can be easily ported to iOS.
 Also links to some relevant web APIs, blog posts, videos and learning materials included.

 ## Where to learn about machine learning and other related staff
 * [Courserra course](https://www.coursera.org/learn/machine-learning/home/info) on machine learning from [Andrew Ng](https://twitter.com/AndrewYNg)